Funding Opportunities

 Additional Requirements

-- The applicant must be the presenting author of an accepted abstract (poster or oral) at SCHD.
+- The applicant must be the presenting author of an accepted abstract (poster or oral) at SCHD26.

 - Each applicant may submit only one proposal for funding consideration (only finalists selected by the committee may submit proposals).